awsdocs/amazon-glacier-developer-guide/doc_source/api-initiate-job-post.md

 ## Initializing an Archive or Vault Inventory Retrieval Job<a name="api-initiate-job-post-description"></a>

 Retrieving an archive or a vault inventory are asynchronous operations that require you to initiate a job\.
+Once started, job cannot be cancelled\.
 Retrieval is a two\-step process:

 1. Initiate a retrieval job by using the [Initiate Job \(POST jobs\)](#api-initiate-job-post) operation\.
 **Important**